 Adds individual pixels to the mask and ensures a softer transition

 from the foreground to the background.

-Optimizes the mask around the edges of cropped object.
+Optimizes the mask around the edges of the cropped object.

-Sometimes the background reflects its colors into the foreground, for example when a person wears white clothes and stands in front of a blue background.
-This can result in the clothing being semi-transparent.
+Sometimes, the background reflects its colors into the foreground.
+This may happen when a person wears white clothes and stands in front of a blue background, which can result in the clothing being semi-transparent.
 With this option it is possible to reduce this effect.

-But now to the practice: Let us take as an example the following picture, which shows a landscape with a blue sky, but crossed by some white-grey clouds, and from which you would like to remove the entire sky including clouds.
-The different functions of the Chromakey-Matting menu will be gone through step by step with the help of this picture and finally it will be explained how the clouds can be removed
+But now to the practice: Let us take, as an example, the following picture, which shows a landscape with a blue sky, but crossed by some white-grey clouds.
+From this image, you would like to remove the entire sky including clouds.
+The different functions of the chromakey-matting menu will be gone through step by step with the help of this picture and, finally, it will be explained how the clouds can be removed

-In the sensitivity bar, you can increase or decrease the sensitivity of the selected color tone.
-In the following example, if you move the left slider further to the left, the color range that is displayed transparently expands by the displayed hue range.
-To remove the clouds from the image, it might be helpful to move the left slider to the left, as even brighter blue tones will then become transparent in the image.
-Then click Apply to see the result.
+In the sensitivity-bar, you can increase or decrease the sensitivity of the selected color tone.
+If you move the left slider in the following example further to the left, the color-range that is displayed transparently expands by the displayed hue-range.
+To remove the clouds from the image, it might be helpful to move the left slider to the left, as even brighter blue-tones will then become transparent in the image.
+Then click "Apply" to see the result.
 With closer examination, this procedure seems to have yielded slight improvements: